gleicher/gleicher.github.io/content/pages/Advice/paperrecipe.md

 Why should the reader care?
 What actual progress have you made at addressing the solution?
 Why is the world a better place with the ideas in your paper in it?

 I don't have a formulaic sentence for this.
 It can take many forms.
-One common pattern is:Our results/system/method/technique/ideas enables/provide/allows ...
+One common pattern is: Our results/system/method/technique/ideas enables/provide/allows ...

-## Writing
+### Writing

 I don't think that every paper has to have the formulaic sentences as explicit sentences in simple form.
 But I do think that writing these 4 sentences early in the writing process is valuable.
 If you can't express these 4 functions concisely, you will have problems building a coherent paper.